AyushS-03/AyushS-03/README.md

 - 🌱 I'm currently learning new technologies and expanding my skillset
 - 👯 I'm looking to collaborate on open source projects
 - 💬 Ask me about anything tech-related
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: ayushsingh2009ddm@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: [Add something interesting about yourself]
+- ⚡ Fun fact: Despite being deep into AI, full-stack dev, and system-level projects like Android Development, I once started learning Three.js with zero knowledge—and got it working in just one session.

 ## 🛠️ Technologies & Tools